United-Codes/apexofficeedit-public/Wiki/(APEX) Region plugin.md

 ### **logPrefixAsStaticId** `Boolean`

-Flag detemining whether the plug-in widget produce JavaScript logs (in application debug mode) using region static ID as the prefix or is using the default prefix.
-Enabling this property is helpful when debugging multiple instances of the plug-in on same page.
+Flag determining whether the plug-in widget produces JavaScript logs (in application debug mode) using region static ID as the prefix or is using the default prefix.
+Enabling this property is helpful when debugging multiple instances of the plug-in on the same page.

 ### **height** `Number`

-The document editor default height in `pixels`.
+The document editor's default height in `pixels`.

 ### **zoomLevel** `Number`